 Until fairly recently, it was common to learn of a data breach well after it took place.
 We might learn of a massive breach months or even years after the fact.
 In some cases, this could be because the company itself did not discover the breach for a long time.
 However, in other cases, it has come to light that businesses have hidden breaches or the facts surrounding them, in order to prevent damage to the company’s reputation.

 For example, in 2017, it was revealed that Uber had covered up a 2016 data breach affecting 57 million customers.
-And as recently as October 2018, Google admitted to a data breach affecting half a million users that had begun three years prior and was discovered in March 2018.
+In October 2018, Google admitted to a data breach affecting half a million users that had begun three years prior and was discovered in March 2018.
+And as recently as April 2021, personal data pertaining to over 350 million Facebook users was publicly posted in an online hacking forum.

 Obviously, not notifying customers about a breach represents a huge privacy threat as they won’t know to take measures to mitigate any potential damage.
 For example, if you know your password has been breached, then you’ll change your password.